Why One Cardiovascular Explorer Depends on Transonic Flow Measurements for Research

 After completing his graduate and postgraduate studies, Dr. Pantalos began working as a faculty member at the University of Utah where he worked with its artificial heart program.
 It was there that he was introduced to Transonic’s flowprobes and has since used them to measure flow in his work.

 “They have helped me with a lot of my different special research,” Pantalos said.
 “I do a lot of animal work, mostly large animal.
 I do a lot of physical simulation of the circulatory system or mock circulations as they're called.
-In fact, I and my project team put together one of the circulation simulators that actually spaced twice on the Space Shuttle.”
+In fact, I and my project team put together one of the circulation simulators that actually flew twice on the Space Shuttle.”

 Using a Flowprobe in Space